Magneosolutions/vibeflow/memory-bank/progress.md

     *   Consider any minor UI tweaks for clarity or improved user flow based on current features.

 ### Known Issues & Blockers
-*   None currently identified.
+*   **TypeScript Error in `populateApiData.ts`:** Persistent TS2345 error blocks populating the `apis` collection.

 ### Overall Project Health
-*   **Green:** Core VibeFlow functionality (vibe input, vector search for datasets, AI-driven sample query playground, and focused AI feedback) is implemented and working. `@tailwindcss/typography` is installed, configured, and markdown rendering is verified.
-The `README.md` is updated.
-The application provides a solid end-to-end POC experience.
-Next steps are primarily around content expansion (more datasets/APIs), adding static learning links, and minor UI/UX refinements.
+*   **Green:** Core VibeFlow functionality is implemented.
+The backend is prepared for deployment by the user.
+Once the backend is deployed and its URL is provided, the frontend configuration can be updated to complete the end-to-end setup.
+The main remaining tasks involve resolving the API data population script error and expanding curated content.